scribe-org/Scribe-iOS/README.md

   - This would allow for the removal of parentheses around words that the user wants to convert

 - Make the space bar read the name of the keyboard when it's switched to (see issue)

+- Providing an option in the Scribe app to change the coloration into another kind of indicator that would work for color blind users (see issue)

+  - Simply adding markers like (M), (F), (N) and (P) before words in the preview would work